 On top of that we have all been convinced that we need sunscreen on day and night year round for fear of the big, bad sun.

 The sun is such an important part of life and health.
 My kids and I studied chemistry and physics this past year.
 One of the first lessons taught to elementary students is that the sun is our source of energy.
 It feeds the plants.
 The plants then give that energy to us and to animals (which then give it to us as well).
 The sun is a vital part of our health.

 Somehow we’ve been convinced that sun exposure is dangerous and sunscreen is the answer.
 Quite backwards.

-When you wear sunscreen you prevent your body from producing Vitamin D (nullifying sun exposure), which in turn prevents your body from detoxing Vitmain A.
+When you wear sunscreen you prevent your body from producing Vitamin D (nullifying sun exposure).

 Not to mention the ingredients in most sunscreens are toxic, actually contributing to skin cancer.
 Your skin absorbs whatever you put on it.
 In fact, what you put on your skin may have more impact than what you eat!
 It is absorbed instantly instead of being filtered through the digestive system.
 So if you wouldn’t eat the ingredients in your health and beauty products, don’t put them on your skin.

 How many people do you know that slather toxic suncreen on every time they go outside to “prevent skin cancer?”
 Really they are just preventing their bodies from detoxing and from making Vitamin D. The complete opposite of what you want to do to prevent cancer.
 Maybe that is why everyone feels Vitamin D deficient?